Providers

 Qwen thinking controls

-For Qwen models served through vLLM, set compat.thinkingFormat: "qwen-chat-template" on the configured provider model row when the server expects Qwen chat-template kwargs.
-Models configured this way expose a binary /think profile (off, on) because Qwen template thinking is an on/off request flag, not an OpenAI-style effort ladder.
+For Qwen models, set compat.thinkingFormat: "qwen-chat-template" on the model row when the server expects Qwen chat-template kwargs.
+These models expose a binary /think profile (off, on) because Qwen chat-template thinking is an on/off flag, not an OpenAI-style effort ladder.

 json5